martinmicunda/mm-node-mailer/README.md

 mm-node-mailer
 ==============

-A node module that send e-mails.
+A node module for sending e-mails.

 ## Installation